joacov04/CryptoWalter/README.md

 After clonning this repo:
-install python3 and all the pip packages specified in requirements.txt create a sqlite databse with a table called api, with three columns: user(int), api_key(text), secret_api(text)
+install python3 and all the pip packages specified in requirements.txt create a sqlite databse called data.db with a table called api, with three columns: user(int), api_key(text), secret_api(text)